kel151/mio_v1/README.md

 ### Code Validation
 <p>For code validation, I used W3C and PEP8.
-No major issues were encountered during this of testing.</p>
+No major issues were encountered during this stage of testing.</p>

 ### Defensive Design
 <p>Warning messages are triggered if the user enters incorrect or incompatible usernames, passwords, emails, etc.</p>